ArinDutta/DemoReactive/README.md

 # This is a sample application that deals with Spring Web Flux and Reactive Redis Template.

 The application used Redis as a database.
-It has four different API by which you read, write and delete the data from the redis.
+It has four different API by which you read, write, and delete the data from the Redis.
+We used Redis Standalone configuration.
+We try to explore the spring web flux.

 API to save employee data in Redis:- /demo/employee